20-Year-Old Worker Dies: Company Charged

-After the recent death of a 20-year-old trench worker, the Occupational Safety and Health Administration (OSHA) is fining the employer $275,000 for an array of willful and “serious” safety violations.
+After the recent death of a 20-year-old trench worker, the Occupational Safety and Health Administration (OSHA) is fining the employer $275,000 compensation for an array of willful and “serious” safety violations.
 According to the administration’s investigative findings, the company failed to conduct daily site safety inspections – and as a result, the young worker died in what would have otherwise been a preventable incident.

 Throughout its investigation, OSHA found even more problems that contributed to the man’s death.
 The White-Marsh, Maryland based company was also cited for: